Indianapolis Same Sex Marriage Attorney

 Same-sex marriages are now recognized in Indiana.
 The ban on same-sex marriage was found to be unconstitutional.
 Like other spouses, same-sex couples may face complex family law issues.
 Certain issues, including child custody, can be particularly complicated when same-sex spouses divorce.

-Our family law attorneys at Trapp Law, LLC in Indianapolis, IN have significant experience handling same-sex family law matters.
+Our family law attorneys in Indianapolis at Trapp Law, LLC in Indianapolis, IN have significant experience handling same-sex family law matters.
 We understand the sensitive nature of family law cases, which are stressful and difficult at the best of times.
 We strive to deliver high quality, affordable legal services and offer a free and confidential initial consultation to assist you.

 Family Law Services We Provide to Same-Sex Spouses